help & more

 and goes INACTIVE when an ON frame with ID number 21 is received.

-MERGCBUS event numbers (usually) contain a node number in
+CBUS event numbers (usually) contain a node number in their most-significant bytes.

 You can specify the node number either by using a full 5 decimal digits for the event number itself, preceded by the node number: